bk/wmk/readme.md

 [toc](https://python-markdown.github.io/extensions/toc/).

-If the `toc` frontmatter variable is true and the string `[TOC]` is present on a separate line in a Markdown document which is to be processed by pandoc, then it will be asked to generate a table of contents which will be placed in the indicated location, just like the `toc` extension for Python-Markdown does.
+If the `toc` frontmatter variable is true and the string `[TOC]` is present on a separate line in a markdown document which is to be processed by pandoc, then it will be asked to generate a table of contents which will be placed in the indicated location, just like the `toc` extension for Python-Markdown does.
 The `toc_depth` setting (whose default value is 3) is respected as well, although only in its integer form and not as a range (such as `"2-4"`).
-Note that currently this only works for Markdown documents, not for other formats such as Org or RST.
+Note that currently this only works for markdown documents, not for other formats such as Org or RST.